Electron microscopes

 Seeing with photons is fine if you want to look at

-things that are bigger than photons.
+things that are much bigger than atoms.
 But if you want to see things

-that are any smaller, photons turn out to be pretty clumsy and useless.
+that are smaller, photons turn out to be pretty clumsy and useless.

 the finely carved furniture you made.
 To carve such fine details,